prabhuignoto/react-chrono-docs/docs/features/slideshow.md

 # Slideshow

 The `slideShow` prop enables the slideshow function on all modes - VERTICAL, VERTICAL_ALTERNATING, and HORIZONTAL.
-With the `slideshow` prop, you can create an automated timeline presentation that transitions between timeline cards at a set interval.
+With the `slideShow` prop, you can create an automated timeline presentation that transitions between timeline cards at a set interval.

 ## Slide Item Duration